RLE-Foundation/rllte/README.md

 For more detailed installation instruction, see [https://docs.hsuanwu.dev/getting_started](https://docs.hsuanwu.dev/getting_started).

 ## Build your first Hsuanwu application
-For example, we want to use [DrQ-v2](https://openreview.net/forum?id=_SJ-_yyes8) to solve a task of [DeepMind Control Suite](https://github.com/deepmind/dm_control), and we need the following two steps:
+For example, we want to use [DrQ-v2](https://openreview.net/forum?id=_SJ-_yyes8) to solve a task of [DeepMind Control Suite](https://github.com/deepmind/dm_control), and we only need the following two steps:

 1. Write a `config.yaml` file in your working directory like:
 ``` yaml